Skip to main content

 Other transaction intents

-• purchase: the cardholder intends to make a purchase, such as buying goods or services.
+• purchase: The cardholder intends to make a purchase, such as buying goods or services.

-• card_verification: the cardholder intends to confirm the card's validity or register the card for future transactions.
+• card_verification: The cardholder intends to confirm the card's validity or register the card for future transactions.

 View API Endpoint for Payment Fraud Score